AmbireTech/adex-protocol/README.md

 ### Smart Platform

+@TODO describe what it is; clarify terms that refer to the software vs reference to the software ran to represent publishers
 @TODO describe off chain interactions, OUTPACE channels, including campaign specs, cancelling campaigns, what the campaign duration means, what the channel timeout means

 ### SDK